 Here's a brief overview of what you can expect during your session:

-You will attend a College Meeting with your college or school, where you’ll learn more about college requirements and expectations, degree plans and how to use the course registration system.
+You will participate in a virtual College Meeting with your college or school, where you’ll learn more about college requirements and expectations, degree plans and how to use the course registration system.